 - Measuring the results

-You need to stop spending and get wise my friend.
+Then I suggest that's an area you need to shine light on and learn your numbers.
 Because if you aren’t certain you’re getting a return on that investment, that money is not necessarily serving you well in your business.

 Rinse and repeat the above for all Website Maintenance, SEO services and Website security that you might be paying for.